WHY THIS MATTERS IN BRIEF

 As the technology to create DeepFakes and synthetic content gets easier and cheaper to use it won’t be soon until people everywhere are using it.

-Zao, a Chinese face-swap app that seems to be one of the first companies trying to commercialise, exploit, and profit from the technologies behind making DeepFakes, and that lets users insert themselves and into famous movies and TV series, rocketed to the top of app store charts the other week, but user delight at the prospect of becoming instant superstars in a wide range of blockbuster movies quickly soured as users realised the dire privacy implications of uploading their selfies and likeness to the platform began to sink in.
+Zao, a Chinese face-swap deepfake software app that seems to be one of the first companies trying to commercialise, exploit, and profit from the technologies behind making DeepFakes, and that lets friends and family and other users insert themselves and into famous movies and TV series, and gender swap, rocketed to the top of app store charts the other week, but user delight at the prospect of becoming instant superstars in a wide range of blockbuster movies quickly soured as users realised the dire privacy implications of uploading their selfies and likeness to the platform began to sink in.

 Launched recently, Zao is currently topping the free download chart on China’s Apple iOS store.
 Its popularity has also pushed another face-swap app, Yanji, to fifth place on the list.
 Behind Zao is a company fully owned by Chinese hookup and live-streaming service Momo President Wang Li and co-Founder Lei Xiaoliang, according to public company registration documents.

 See it in action

 Users of the app upload a photo of themselves to drop their likeness into popular scenes from hundreds of movies or TV shows.
 It’s a chance to be the star and swap places with the likes of Marilyn Monroe, Leonardo DiCaprio or Sheldon Cooper from The Big Bang Theory in a matter of moments.